fotober

 Step 7: Market Your Real Estate Photography Business

 Success statistics show that 70% of a real estate photography business comes from repeat clients and referrals.
-To grow your business, it’s crucial to market effectively.
+To grow your business, it’s crucial to understand how to market real estate photography effectively—through social media, referral programs, workshops, and in-person networking.
 Attend local real estate events and join professional associations to build valuable connections.
 Schedule regular meetings with top-performing agents in your area and create referral programs that reward agents for bringing new business.

 Building relationships is a necessary thing